tnguyen14/wintersmith-handlebars/README.md

 2. Follow steps 2 and 3 above.

 #### Partials
-This plugin provides support for the use of [partials in handlebars](https://github.com/wycats/handlebars.js/#partials).
+This plugin provides support for [partials in handlebars](https://github.com/wycats/handlebars.js/#partials).

 To start using it, just add a `partials` directory in your template folder and add partial template files in there.